The Inevitable Return of COBOL

 This was true as of 1997.
 So, at least until the late nineties, there really hasn’t been a successor that could carry out the massive batch processes as sturdily as COBOL.

-That survey was taken 9 years ago.
-In 2014, Micro Focus says that the average age of COBOL programmer is still about 55-years-old.
+That survey was taken in 2006.
+In 2014, Micro Focus said that the average age of a COBOL programmer was still about 55 years old.

 "Without a doubt, it is a challenge to find a developer in Cobol who is not nearing retirement age," says Dale Vecchio, research vice president of application development at Gartner Inc. “In 2004, the last time Gartner tried to count Cobol programmers, the consultancy estimated that there were about 2 million of them worldwide and that the number was declining at 5% annually.”